-By one theory, brain growth was driven by meat consumption.
-When human forebears made primitive tools, or even just grabbed a rock, they could smash the bones that other animals wouldn’t eat (except the terrifying, bone-dissolving bearded vulture).
-Inside those bones?
-Sweet, sweet, calorie-dense bone marrow.
-That marrowy goodness was one part of a feedback loop: more calories were available to a growing brain, and with the growing brain came more complex cognitive skills like tool use, hunting strategies, communication, and harnessing fire—skills that made it easier to find even more calories.
-Thus, by this view, did eating meat make us human (alternative theories hold that fish or tubers were the calorie-rich foods that kickstarted brain growth).
+By one relatively common view, brain growth was driven by meat consumption.
+At some point, human forebears grabbed rocks and smashed the bones that other animals wouldn’t eat (except the bearded vulture, which literally dissolves bones for nourishment), releasing the sweet sweet calorie-dense bone marrow within.
+The rich marrowy goodness provided extra calories that could go towards brain growth, and with that growing brain came ever more complex cognitive skills like tool use, hunting strategies, communication, and harnessing fire—all of which made it easier to find even more calories.
+Thus did eating meat make us human.

-In Catching Fire, Wrangham argues that the explosion in brain growth wasn’t from eating meat, but cooking it.
+Wrangham’s central argument in Catching Fire is that the explosion in brain growth wasn’t from eating meat, but cooking it.

 • • •

 Cooking does more than kill bacteria or make food palatable: it also improves metabolic efficiency.
 Raw foods require more time and more energy to digest than cooked foods, in which the starches have been gelatinized and broken down and proteins have been denatured (in fact, soft foods are generally easier to digest than hard foods, and given a choice, most animals opt for soft foods over hard ones).
 Consequently, the body nets more calories from cooked compared to raw meat: 95% of the protein in cooked eggs is digested, versus just 50% from raw eggs.
 In dietary studies, people on raw-food-only diets can lose weight and can end up malnourished, even while people eating the same number of cooked calories will gain weight.
 In an ancestral environment where food sources were not abundant, maximizing metabolic efficiency was critical—you don’t have to find more food if you can make better use of what you do find.